-- > the student must have achieved a grade point average of at least 3.5 on a 4.0 scale; and - > the student must have completed a minimum of one half of the required graduate curriculum (18 credits).
+- > the student must have achieved a grade point average of at least 3.5 on a 4.0 scale - > the student must have completed degree requirements within the current academic year (July-June) and have been certified for graduation - > the student must demonstrate academic integrity and professional leadership potential

-Graduate student candidates may apply for membership by submitting the Graduate Student Application to the chapter by the deadline indicated on the application.
-Applications are emailed to all graduate students in July.
+Graduate student candidates may apply for membership by submitting the Graduate Student Application by the deadline indicated on the application.
+Applications are emailed to all graduate students in the spring.
 Eligible graduate students who apply and are accepted for membership will receive an invitation via email.

 Eligible candidates may apply for membership as Nurse Leaders by going to www.nursingsociety.org.
 Criteria for membership in the Upsilon Rho Chapter as a Nurse Leader are as follows:

-- > candidates must be registered nurses, legally recognized to practice in their country; and - > candidates must have earned a minimum of a baccalaureate degree in any field and have demonstrated outstanding achievement in nursing.
+- > candidates must be registered nurses, legally recognized to practice in their country - > candidates must have earned a minimum of a baccalaureate degree in any field and have demonstrated outstanding achievement in nursing